MatHeartGaming/G-Repo/README.md

 :warning: **For the execution to be successful the repositories will be cloned!** :warning:

-The **programming language detection** feature allows to detect the **programming language** - **markup** most used within the repositories, otherwise if the repository were to be empty the result will be **not classifiable**.
+The **programming language detection** feature allows to detect the **programming language** - **markup** most used within the repositories, in case the repositories found are empty the result will be **not classifiable**.

 ![](demos/programming_language_detection_demo.gif)
 ======

-G-Repo Makes possible the translation and therefore the classification of the README files present in the github repositories.
+G-Repo is also able to detect the language used for a given repository by analyzing its **README.md** file.
-The language detector script that G-Repo uses is able to classify the repositories according to the language used to write the **README.md**.
+The language detector script that G-Repo uses is capable of classifying the repositories according to the language used to write the **README.md**.

 ![](demos/language_detection_demo.gif)
 ======

 By default the script used by G-Repo uses a **nondeterministic** classification algorithm, this functionality is part of a design from the original Google project.
-If you want to enforce determinism make [`OUTPUT_TYPE = 0`](https://github.com/MatHeartGaming/G-Repo/blob/master/risorse/GHLanguageDetection/detector.py#L57).
+If you want to force it to use a deterministic approach  make [`OUTPUT_TYPE = 0`](https://github.com/MatHeartGaming/G-Repo/blob/master/risorse/GHLanguageDetection/detector.py#L57).
-If in the repository there is no README.md file or is empty, does not have enough text or contains only special characters then the repository will be classified as **unknown**, same in case some repository should throw exceptions on the parserization, otherwise will be classified in **english**, **not-english** or **mixed**.
+If the repository lacks a README.md file, it is empty, does not have enough text, or it only contains special characters then the repository will be classified as **unknown**, and the same applies in case some repository throws an exception during the parserization process, otherwise if everything goes fine it will be classified in **english**, **not-english** or **mixed**.
 ___

 ## References
 * The [language-map](https://github.com/blakeembrey/language-map) repository was used to generate the file used for the detection of the programming language-markup.

-* For language recognition the script uses the [LangDetect](https://github.com/Mimino666/langdetect) library, a direct port of Google's language-detection library from Java to Python, moreover if you want to use the script individually take a look [here](https://github.com/anasmounsif/README-language-detector) :rocket:
+* As for the language recognition the script uses the [LangDetect](https://github.com/Mimino666/langdetect) library, a direct port of Google's language-detection library from Java to Python, moreover if you want to use the script individually take a look [here](https://github.com/anasmounsif/README-language-detector) :rocket: